CHE-11/AHK-Scripts/README.md

 ## URL_to_PDF
-All you have to do for this to work is change your download location and your path to the stylesheet from percollate.
+All you have to do for this to work is change your download location and your path to a PDF Stylesheet (percollate has a [PDF template](https://github.com/danburzo/percollate/blob/main/templates/default.css) you should use).
 From there, you simply copy the link to your clipboard, press your hotkey (default is Alt + P), and the URL is converted to a PDF.

 ## MegaClip
 Using MegaClip is simple.
 By default, there are three main hotkeys: CapsLock + C which clears the MegaClip memory, Ctrl + Alt + C which store an item to the MegaClip memory, and Ctrl + Alt + V which pastes from the MegaClip keyboard.
 When you add an item to the clipboard, it gets placed at the end and a popover shows the text copied and the number it is placed in the MegaClip.